newleaders/thincloud-resque/README.md

 * Manages all of the Resque (and Redis) dependencies for your application
 * Initializes the Redis connection and namespace for Resque
-* Configures the Resque Front End to use HTTP Basic authentication
+* Configures the Resque Front End (resque-web) to use HTTP Basic authentication
 * Optionally configures `resque_mailer`
-* Provides a generator to add a Capistrano recipe and a Procfile entry
+* Provides a Capistrano recipe to link resque-web assets during deployment

 ## Requirements